luciad/libgpkg/README.md

 [Luciad](http://www.luciad.com) is actively participating in the GeoPackage Standards Working Group to define this standard.
 We are releasing this library under the liberal [Apache Software License](https://www.apache.org/licenses/LICENSE-2.0) to promote widespread adoption of this new format.

+Luciad is using this library in its LuciadLightspeed and LuciadMobile products to handle GeoPackage data.
+Both products provide a rich set of components for geospatial situational awareness.
+See [www.luciad.com](http://www.luciad.com) for more information.

+A free GeoPackage viewer on Android, based on LuciadMobile, is available at [demo.luciad.com/GeoPackage](http://demo.luciad.com/GeoPackage/).

 # License
 libgpkg is distributed under the [Apache Software License](https://www.apache.org/licenses/LICENSE-2.0) version 2.0.